lbdsh/lbd-phone-input/README.md

 }
 ```

+## Framework compatibility

-Because the component is plain DOM, you can also wrap it with your favourite UI system (Tailwind, Chakra, etc.) or compose it inside Web Components.
+The component is plain DOM with namespaced styles, so you can wrap it with Bootstrap form classes or Tailwind utilities without fighting specificity.
+Override the CSS variables for deeper alignment, or drop it inside design systems such as Chakra, Mantine, DaisyUI, etc.

 ## Examples